How To Recession-Proof Your Finances

 As well as diversifying your investments, you will want to do the same with your income.

 If you work a traditional job, it's essential to have another source of income that is not tied to your primary job.
-When one revenue stream takes a hit, you have another to continue living on, which is the beauty of having multiple income streams.
+When one revenue stream takes a hit, you have another revenue stream to continue living on.
+This is the beauty of having multiple streams of income.

 You can take on getting a second job or use your skills to create a side hustle.
 Take classes to learn new skills—network amongst like-minded individuals who can help elevate you when needed.